OpenSextant/Xponents/Xlayer/doc/README_Xlayer_REST.md

 * `response`     - status, numfound
 * `annotations`  - an array  of objects.

 Annotation schema

-* matchtext      - text span matched
+* `matchtext`      - text span matched
-* type           - type of annotation, one of `place`, `country`, `coordinate`, `org`, `person`
+* `type`           - type of annotation, one of `place`, `country`, `coordinate`, `org`, `person`
-* offset         - character offset into text buffer where text span starts
+* `offset`         - character offset into text buffer where text span starts
-* length         - length of text span.  end offset = offset + length
+* `length`         - length of text span.  end offset = offset + length
-* method         - method tag identifying the means by which this annotation was derived.
+* `method`         - method tag identifying the means by which this annotation was derived.
-* filtered-out   - true or false if match was filtered by some rule or configuration setting.
+* `filtered-out`   - true or false if match was filtered by some rule or configuration setting.
                    Filtered out items are therefore low-quality stuff.

 Geographic annotations additionally have:

-* cc             - country code
+* `cc`             - country code
-* lat, lon       - WGS84 latitude, longitude
+* `lat, lon`       - WGS84 latitude, longitude
-* prec           - precision inferred from text (coordinate digits) or gazetteer feature type
+* `prec`           - precision inferred from text (coordinate digits) or gazetteer feature type
-* adm1           - ADM1 boundary code, ideally ISO nomenclature, but still often FIPS
+* `adm1`           - ADM1 boundary code, ideally ISO nomenclature, but still often FIPS
-* feat_class     - Geonames class.
+* `feat_class`     - Geonames class.
 One of A, P, H, R, T, S, L, V.
-* feat_code      - Geonames designation code.
+* `feat_code`      - Geonames designation code.
 This is more specific than the class.
-* confidence     - A relative level of confidence.
+* `confidence`     - A relative level of confidence.
 Subject to change; A scale of 0 to 100, where confidence < 20 is not reliable or lacks evidence.
+* `related_place_name` - IF a close by city can be associated with this coordinate the other metadata for ADM1, province name, and country code should reflect the coding.
+This place name identifies that city.
+* `nearest_places` - An ARRAY of all such known places that could be landmarks, natural features, etc.
+This is different than the `related_place_name` mainly by feature type: that field is a populated place (P/PPL) and this array is any feature type.

 Non-Geographic annotations have:

-* catalog        - attribution to a data source or catalog containing the reference data
+* `catalog`        - attribution to a data source or catalog containing the reference data
-* taxon          - the ID of a normalized catalog entry for the match, e.g., `person = { text:"Rick Springfield", taxon:"person.Richard Springfield", catalog:"Rock-Legends"}`
+* `taxon`          - the ID of a normalized catalog entry for the match, e.g., `person = { text:"Rick Springfield", taxon:"person.Richard Springfield", catalog:"Rock-Legends"}`